Sociology of Ruptures and Futures: Communities, Change, and Continuity

 Societies, states, and institutions experience various forms of ‘ruptures,’ which are open moments when risks and opportunities multiply as the scope of outcomes expands, and new structural frameworks are established (Lund 2017:1202).
-He also contends that colonisation is a significant rupture that has affected many societies, altering property rules and political subjectivity.
-Throughout human history, ruptures in any forms such as violence, invasion, and the aftermath of colonialism continue to persist today.
-Ruptures are observed in how AI has been slowly embedded into different sectors, to the point that humans cannot avoid using it.
-Ruptures are also seen in authoritarian regimes where corruption has become systemic.
+Lund also contends that colonization is a significant rupture that has affected many societies, altering property rules and political subjectivity.
+Throughout human history, ruptures in any form, such as violence, invasion, and the aftermath of colonialism, continue to persist today.
+Ruptures are observed in how Artificial Intelligence (AI) has been slowly embedded into different sectors to the point that humans cannot avoid using it.
+Ruptures are also seen in authoritarian regimes, where corruption has become systemic.
 These ruptures continue and multiply, becoming seemingly mundane for many societies.
 How do we make sense of these ruptures?
 How do these ruptures affect individuals, communities, and societies at large?
 What are the mechanisms and conditions at play in addressing these ruptures?
-And how do sociology and related disciplines imagine, forecast, and achieve the best possible futures?
+How do sociology and related disciplines imagine, forecast, and achieve the best possible futures?

-The 2026 Philippine Sociological Society International Conference offers a space for sociologists and scholars of related fields to reflect on ruptures and various futures for addressing them.
+The 2026 Philippine Sociological Society International Conference offers a space for sociologists and scholars of related fields to reflect on ruptures and various pathways for addressing them.
 We welcome paper submissions and panel proposals that are theoretical, conceptual, and empirical in nature.
-Submissions and proposals which draw insights from applied work or practice in the industry, as well as those that offer non-hegemonic ways of disseminating knowledge (e.g., creative works, performances, etc.) are welcome as well.
+Submissions and proposals, which draw insights from applied work or practice in the industry, as well as those that offer non-hegemonic ways of disseminating knowledge (e.g., creative works, performance, etc.), are welcome.
 In line with the conference theme, paper submissions and panel proposals are encouraged to address any of the following sub-themes or related topics:

 • Ruptures in communication and media, technology, and AI